St. John the Baptist Parish, Louisiana: History

 Present-day St. John the Baptist Parish includes the third permanent settlement in what is now the state of Louisiana, after Natchitoches (1714) and New Orleans (1718).
 It was considered part of the German Coast.
-The area was settled in the early 1720s by a group of German colonists.
-Many families established towns close to the Mississippi River in the areas now known as Lucy, Garyville, and Reserve.
+The area was settled in the early 1720s by a group of German Catholic colonists.
+Many families established settlements close to the Mississippi River in the areas now known as Lucy, Garyville, and Reserve.
 The area was under the French regime until 1763, when France ceded Louisiana to Spain after losing the Seven Years' War to Great Britain (this was known as the French and Indian War on the North American front).

-At the beginning of the Spanish colonial period, many Acadians, people of French descent, began arriving in south Louisiana due to being expelled by the British from what is now Nova Scotia.
-The British took over French territory in Canada and in North America east of the Mississippi river.
-The first Acadian village was established in what is now Wallace, Louisiana.
+At the beginning of the Spanish colonial period, many Acadians, people of French descent, began arriving in south Louisiana due to being expelled by the British from what is now Nova Scotia and eastern Canada.
+The British took over French territory in Canada and in North America east of the Mississippi River.
+The first Acadian village in Louisiana was established in what is now Wallace.
 The German and French cultures thrived alongside one another, but French came to be the dominant language.
 They developed a culture known as Cajun.

 In 1769, Acadians who settled in the area began a search for land to build a church.
 The governing Spanish authority at the time approved the request, and the land was expropriated on February 21, 1770.
 The first church stood in the same location as the modern St. John the Baptist Church.
-The new church carried the same name as the original chapel along the German Coast settlement.
+The new church carried the same name as the original chapel of the German Coast settlement.

 The first pastor was Spanish Capuchin Father Bernardo de Limpach.
-The first church records indicate a marriage between Antoine Manz and Sibylla Bischof in 1772.
-The first church stood tall until it was swept away by floodwaters in 1821.
+The first church records note a marriage between Antoine Manz and Sibylla Bischof in 1772.
+The first church survived until being swept away by floodwaters in 1821.